August 17, 2020 15 min read

 Phosphate is necessary for the formation of bone and teeth.
 Phosphate is also used as a building block for several important substances, including those used by the cell for energy, cell membranes, and DNA (deoxyribonucleic acid).

 Cluster Dextrin sometimes known as Highly Branched Cyclic Dextrin (HBCD), is a new advanced breed of maltodextrin.
-It differs from other high glycemic index (GI) carbohydrates like dextrose and maltodextrin because it provides a sustained release of energy as opposed to a sudden spike in blood sugar and large insulin response.
+It differs from other high glycemic index (GI) carbohydrates like dextrose and maltodextrin because it provides a sustained release of energy as opposed to a sudden spike in blood sugar resulting in a large insulin response.
 It has a high molecular weight, is soluble, and has an osmotic pressure near zero.
 Essentially, it passes through your stomach much faster than other carbohydrate supplements, making it more readily available for your body to burn as energy.

 How does Cluster Dextrin act?